SMCallan/SMCallan/README.md

 PROJECTS:

-Github Pro (Version control and repo) Git -Project
+GitHub Pro (Version Control and Repositories):
+I specialize in version control using Git and managing repositories on GitHub.

+Artificial Intelligence Research & Development Projects:
-Artifical Intelligence research & build - project: specifically interested in AI general intelligence, and solutions
+I have a keen interest in AI general intelligence and solutions.

+Design and Content Generation:
-Design and content generation (although I work on general projects, I am especially interested in the scope of AI and creativity)
+While I work on various projects, I'm particularly fascinated by the intersection of AI and creativity.

-Development Environments for Programming languages; build and deployment
+Development Environments for Programming Languages:
+I focus on creating development environments for various programming languages, including building and deploying applications.

+Game Development:
-Game development; building classic games for future gens; projects
+My projects involve the development of classic games for future generations.

-AWS & Azure Cloud architecture and utility of virtual machines and cloud networks in the use of building advanced computational system
+AWS & Azure Cloud Architecture:
+I explore the architecture of AWS and Azure, with a focus on the utility of virtual machines and cloud networks for building advanced computational systems.

-Interested in cloud, AI, SWE, and systems optimisation, research and technology
+Interests:
+I am passionate about cloud computing, artificial intelligence, software engineering, and systems optimization.
+My work revolves around research and technology.